trouch/CreawsomeMod/README.md

 First of all, download the [CreawsomeMod package](https://github.com/trouch/CreawsomeMod/releases/download/20190408-0.1.0/CreawsomeMod-0.1.zip) then follow instructions according to your operating system.

 ### Windows
 Go to your `Program Files\Ultimaker Cura` folder, locate the `ressources` folder.
-Rename it and extract the dowloaded zip here.
+Rename it and extract the dowloaded zip next to it.

 ### MacOS
 Go to your `Applications` folder, select `Ultimaker Cura.app`, right-click or ctrl-click on it and select _Show Package Content_.
 Navigate through the folders to find the `ressources` one.
-Rename it and extract the dowloaded zip here.
+Rename it and extract the dowloaded zip next to it.

 ## Using CreawsomeMod